stn29a/dwm/README.md

 ## Patches added

+*** This build default installation location is "~/.local/bin".
+Change PREFIX to "/usr/local" in config.mk if systemwide installation needed.***

 **ActualFullscreen** - Toggle fullscreen for a window
 **AlwaysCenter** - All floating windows are centered
 **Cyclelayouts** - Cycles through avaiable layouts